 In heavy air you usually want the car below the centerline.
 As with any other mainsheet traveler, you just ease the control line to the position you want.
-On the opposite tack, a windward sheeting car automatically mirrors the position you set without you ever having to touch the control lines.
+On the opposite tack, a windward sheeting car automatically mirrors the position you set.
+You never have to touch the control lines.

 What kinds of boats use windward sheeting travelers?

-Harken has windward sheeting travelers for everything from small sport boats to boats up to 13.7 m (45 ft).
+Harken has windward sheeting travelers for everything from small sport boats to boats up to 13.7 m (45').
 You can convert most existing Harken travelers with a retrofit kit.

 Why is my car running roughly?

 The cars and track probably need cleaning with detergent.
 Also inspect the track for damage and corrosion.
-See the CB Installation Sheet for further information; the included maintenance information near the bottom applies to both CB and non-CB cars.
+See the CB Installation Sheet for further information; the included maintenance information near the bottom applies to CB, CB+, and non-CB cars.